supervisely-ecosystem/export-items-after-labeling-job-review/README.md

 # Overview

-Export **accepted items** (images, videos, point clouds) from dataset after labeling job reviewe in Supervisely format.
+Export **accepted items** (images, videos, point clouds) from dataset after labeling job review in Supervisely format.
 You can learn more about the Supervisely format and its structure by reading the [documentation](https://docs.supervise.ly/data-organization/00_ann_format_navi).

 # How To Run